AdamSobieski/Narratology/Content/Concepts.md

 ## Interfaces

-With respect to modeling concepts, starting simply, a concept can be an interface providing an `IServiceProvider`:
+With respect to modeling concepts, starting simply, a concept can be an interface providing an `IServiceProvider`.

 ```cs
 public interface IConcept